 That really is all there is to it, so why the hell professors and all those clever buggers have to make it all so complicated, can only be to make the simple man look more stupid than I actually am.
-The old adage is that bullshit baffles brains and no matter how stupid or thick you or I may appear to the “educated” we all have a brain in there somewhere.
-I personally think they don’t want you and I to know what they do because for one they couldn’t look down on us and we would have no one to look up to.
+The old adage is that bullshit baffles brains and no matter how stupid or thick you or I may appear to the 'educated' we all have a brain in there somewhere.
+I personally think they don't want you and I to know what they do because then they couldn't look down on us and we would have no one to look up to.

 When you actually understand the maths, it

 is really is very interesting.
 Or so they tell me. :- )

 You have to want to learn, not be forced to learn, and when you see good reason to learn you will want to learn, and enjoy doing so.

 I hope you enjoyed this article and were able to make sense of it.
 If you did, I'll try to add some more later.

 Here is the basic Ohms Law symbol, which otherwise looks like this.